Automattic/regenerate-thumbnails/readme.txt

 == ChangeLog ==

+= Version 2.1.3 =

+* Move the `error_reporting()` call in the AJAX handler to the beginning so that we're more sure that no PHP errors are outputted.
+Some hosts disable usage of `set_time_limit()` and calling it was causing a PHP warning to be outputted.

 = Version 2.1.2 =

 * When regenerating all images, newest images are done first rather than the oldest.